CodePushGo/website/src/content/blog/en/capgo-purpose.md

 ## Overview

-CodePushGo is a cloud-based platform that can help developers to streamline their Capacitor app development process by making it easy to manage OTA updates and testing.
+CodePushGo is a cloud-based platform that can help developers to streamline their React Native app development process by making it easy to manage OTA updates and testing.
 In this blog article, we will cover all of the key features and benefits of CodePushGo, as well as how to use it to deploy updates, create tests, manage users, and manage configurations.
 We will also discuss CodePushGo's use cases and pricing.

-By the end of this article, you will have a deep understanding of how CodePushGo can help you to improve your Capacitor app development process and deliver better apps to your users.
+By the end of this article, you will have a deep understanding of how CodePushGo can help you to improve your React Native app development process and deliver better apps to your users.

 ## Feature

-CodePushGo offers a variety of features that make it easy to manage Capacitor app updates and tests, including:
+CodePushGo offers a variety of features that make it easy to manage React Native app updates and tests, including:

 * OTA updates: CodePushGo makes it easy to deploy updates to your users' devices without having to re-install the app.
 You can simply create a new release in CodePushGo and upload the update bundle.
 CodePushGo will then automatically deploy the update to your users' devices.